MassimoGirondi/dncs-lab/README.md

 When choosing the networks addresses, any valid class can be taken, there is no "hard" rule.
 However, the first classes of each block is usually chosen, leaving space for other networks.
 Since there is no requirement about the addresses to be used, we can use private IP addresses.
-In this case, I chose networks in the 10.0.0.0/8 class, but the 172.16.0.0/12 or the 192.168.0.0/16 can be chosen as well.
+In this case, I chose networks in the 10.0.0.0/8 class, but the 172.16.0.0/12 or the 192.168.0.0/16 classes can be chosen as well.

 The chosen IP classes above are one after the other, this is not a very nice approach when we plan to have upgrades in future: could be better to separate the networks a little more (e.g. put the network B on 10.1.0.0/26), so we can easily expand the networks without changing the addresses of the host already configured.
 However, this is not required by this assignment and we can keep them adjacent.

 By common practice, the routers (default gateways) will have the first IP of each subnet.

-# Virtual LAN
+# Virtual LANs

-Even if it's not required, is better to map the IP subnets on different VLAN for the portion of network where we have networks **A** and **B**.
-The VLAN will follow the 802.1Q standard.
+Even if it's not required, is better to map the IP subnets on different VLANs for the portion of network where we have networks **A** and **B**.
+The VLANs will follow the 802.1Q standard.
 To connect the `router-1` to both LANs we can use either two different links on two access ports or a trunk link.
 I've chose the latter.

 All the host in network **A** and **B** use access ports on the `switch`: the **B**'s host will never know to be on the same physical switch of network **A**'s hosts and viceversa.

 All the other links can be configured as untagged (or with an arbitrary VLAN tag, even if there is no need, at the moment, to do it).

-# Recap
+# IPs addresses and VLAN recap

 | Network | VLAN ID |Network address|
 |:-------:|:-------:|:-------------:|